 The oldest known fossil forest, dating back 385 million years, has been investigated after being unearthed for the first time since it was discovered and buried by dam workers back in the 1920s.

-The Gilboa fossil forest, in the Catskill Mountains in upstate New York, has for several years been recognized as the the oldest known fossil forest.
-Yet by scientific standards it has been hard to access.
+The Gilboa fossil forest, in the Catskill Mountains in upstate New York, has for several years been recognized as the oldest known fossil forest.
+And yet it has long been hard for investigators to access.

 Fossils of hundreds of large tree stumps (the Gilboa or Wattieza tree) preserved in the rocks were discovered in the 1920's during excavation of a quarry to extract rock to build the nearby Gilboa Dam.
 Only sketchy information was recorded about the geological context in which the fossils were found, and following completion of the dam the quarry was backfilled.
 Until now, the only way the Gilboa fossil forest could be investigated was from museum specimens and from small exposures of other levels in nearby streams.

 In May 2010, the quarry was partially emptied as part of a dam maintenance project.
 Researchers were monitoring the site with contractors, Thalle Construction Company and the New York City Department of Environmental Protection.
 Professor Bill Stein, Binghamton University and Frank Mannolini, New York State Museum saw that the original quarry floor was exposed, and that the roots and positions of the trunk bases had been preserved.

 As Chris Berry of the Cardiff School of Earth and Ocean Sciences explains: "For the first time we were able to arrange for about 1,300 square meters to be cleaned off for investigation.
 A map of the position of all the plant fossils preserved on that surface was made."